0xProject/0x-protocol-specification/v2/v2-specification.md

 0x protocol uses an approach we refer to as **off-chain order relay with on-chain settlement**.
 In this approach, cryptographically signed [orders](#orders) are broadcast off of the blockchain through any arbitrary communication channel; an interested counterparty may inject one or more of these [orders](#orders) into 0x protocol's [`Exchange`](#exchange) contract to execute and settle trades directly to the blockchain.

-0x uses a modular system of Ethereum smart contracts which allows each component of the system to be upgraded via governance without effecting other components of the system and without causing active markets to be disrupted.
+0x uses a modular system of Ethereum smart contracts which allows each component of the system to be upgraded via governance without affecting other components of the system and without causing active markets to be disrupted.
 Version 2 of 0x protocol further modularizes this contract pipeline through the introduction of [`AssetProxy`](#assetproxy) contracts, which allow new token standards, interfaces and payloads to be supported over time.

 # Contracts